AnastasiiaNovikova/CountriesApp/README.md

-## This project allows to see information about countries, returned by  [Countries API](https://restcountries.com/v3.1/all).
+## Project allows to see information about countries, returned by [REST Countries API](https://restcountries.com/v3.1/all).

-## Featues:
+## Features:
 - Add countries to favorite.
 - Filter / search countries by name, language, currency.
 - Sort by country name and population.